kicaj29/back-end/EF_6/EF6_CodeFirst/readme.txt

 2. In Package Manager Console execute: Enable-Migrations This will create folder Migrations but without <timestamp>_InitialCreate.cs file.
-NOTE: if the database would already create then the <timestamp>_InitialCreate.cs would be created!!!
+NOTE: if the database would already exist then the <timestamp>_InitialCreate.cs would be created!!!

 3. In Package Manager Console execute: Add-Migration InitialCreate This will create the file without connecting to any database.

+4. Execute InitialCreate from c# level (Program.cs)

+				var configuration = new Migrations.Configuration();
+				var migrator = new DbMigrator(configuration);
+				migrator.Update();

+If we would like to change model before executing InitialCreate we would get such error after running Add-Migration AddBlogUrl:

+Unable to generate an explicit migration because the following explicit migrations are pending: [201704120750423_InitialCreate].
+Apply the pending explicit migrations before attempting to generate a new explicit migration.

+5. Now we can add new column in the Blog class and execute in PM console:
+Add-Migration AddBlogUrl

+6. Again execute migrations from C# level.